OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Applications

-For this case, the RBC problem has four limit cycles.
-However, starting from Lorenz-type initial conditions, the solution needs to evolve for a very long time to get close to these limit cycles.
+For $r=28$, the RBC problem has only fixed points as attractors.
+To check the robustness of OnsagerNet to approximate dynamics with different properties, we present results of a higher Rayleigh number case with $r=84$.
+The corresponding Rayleigh number is $55,230.95$.
+In this case, the RBC problem has four stable limit cycles.
+However, starting from initial conditions considered by Lorenz's reduction, the solution needs to evolve for a very long time to get close to the limit cycles.
 Thus, whether or not the limit sets are limit cycles are not very clear based on only observations of the sample data.
-An overview of learned dynamics using $9$ principal components is shown in Fig. \ref{fig:phd2dr84L}, where four representative trajectories close to the limit cycles together with critical points and limit cycles calculated from the learned model are plotted.
-We observe that limit cycles are accurately predicted by the reduced order model learned using OnsagerNet.
+An overview of learned dynamics for $m=11$ is shown in Fig. \ref{fig:phd2dr84L}, where four representative trajectories close to the limit cycles together with critical points (saddles) and limit cycles calculated from the learned model are plotted.
+As before, from this figure we see limit cycles are accurately predicted by reduced order model learned using OnsagerNet.
+Meanwhile, the saddles can be calculated from the learned OnsagerNet.

-As before, we carried out a numerical estimate of the largest Lyapunov indices of the trajectories in very long simulations of the learned dynamics.
-We did not find any trajectory with a positive Lyapunov index, which suggests that for the parameter setting and initial conditions used here, the RBC problem has no chaotic solution.
+A typical trajectory in test set and corresponding results by the learned dynamics are plotted in Fig. \ref{fig:RBCtraj_r84}.
+These results supports the observation that OnsagerNet achieves both quantitative trajectory accuracy and faithfully captures asymptotic behaviors of the original high-dimensional system.

-More results on RBC, including figures of training loss and plots of the errors for individual trajectories are given in \SI{H and Fig. 11-17}.
+To check whether the learned reduced order model has chaotic solutions, we carried out a numerical estimate of the largest Lyapunov indices of the trajectories in very long time simulations.
+Here, we did not find any trajectory with a positive Lyapunov index, which suggest that for the parameter setting used, the RBC problem has no chaotic solution, at least for the type of initial conditions considered in this paper.